outdreamer/build-a-cure/docs/tasks/implementation_examples/useful_graph_algorithm_structures.md

 - specific problem-solving processes in govt

-    - I want you to start applying methods to fix pedophiles, like:
+    - I want you to start applying methods to fix/kill pedophiles, like:
         1. reducing their sex drives
         2. teaching them how to think (once they can think, they can manage stressful situations without committing crimes like 'pretend the problem doesnt exist')
         3. giving them variables/complexity to think about (same for trauma victims)
-    4. separate them from abusers
+        4. separate them from abusers, who are likely to try to turn them into pedophiles (thats a known 'route to pedophilia', being abused, also have a solution in place to act as a barrier to 'other routes to pedophilia' like 'stupidity' or 'hypersexuality' or 'lack of love in their lives' or 'excessive power (abusers have too much power, victims dont have enough power)', youll notice that stupidity causes other problems so thats the big one to solve for, if theyre smart, they can avoid the other 'routes to pedophilia' on their own)
         5. helping them connect w/ healthier people
         6. learn how to identify who wont/cant change and kill them with drones
+        7. teach them about dignity so they want dignified porn like 'clever banter/dialogue' (involving more complex fnctions like 'understanding')

     - This is the type of 'solution metric set' that you can now feed into chatgpt to identify 'solution implementation algorithms' that are pretty good at 'solving the input problem', after first inputting a problem like 'identify the intents or solution metric sets to solve a problem like pedophilia, to implement with specific solutions' which should return the above intents which can be applied as solution metrics or component intents to solve for.

     - So apply the following chatgpt queries to solve a problem:
         1. identify solution metrics (like component intent sets) to solve a problem
         2. identify specific solution implementations of those 'solution metrics or solution component  intent sets' (where the implementations can fulfill multiple integrated intents)
         3. other queries can follow like 'identify all the problems I will encounter when applying this implementation of this intent and how to solve those problems'

     - Your DOGE department needs:
         - analysis teams to identify these 'solution metric sets for problems', feed them into chatgpt, and analyze the solutions